iccicci/double-done/README.md

 ## Preface

-I have always liked __JavaScript__, but when I deeply understood its power, I have fallen in love with it!
+I always liked __JavaScript__, but when I deeply understood its power, I felt in love with it!

-One of the greatest aspect of __JavaScript__ is that, thanks to its other strenght points, it helps saving the _most expensive_ resource of the whole software life cycle: __developers time__.
+One of the greatest aspect of __JavaScript__ is that it helps saving the _most expensive_ resource of the whole software life cycle: __developers time__.

 ## ABSTRACT